cdevaneprugh/hpg-esm/docs/porting/shared-utils (READ FIRST).md

 module list
 ```

 Using this saved environment minimizes issues when running scripts and compiling models.
-Remember to load these modules before porting and using Earth system models.

 ## 3. Configuring CIME on HiPerGator